ad-riyan/journal_metal_2020/README.md

 ## How to use:
-This is an initial pacakage for mechanical system using screw theory.
+This is an initial package for mechanical system using screw theory.
 Author has a plan to create a python package which based on screw theory.
 Here, it is shown how to use the `pyScrew4Mobility` module to compute mobility of any parallel manipulators.
 This module is written on top a python programming language and Sympy (Symbolic Python) library.

 1. If you do not have a python (python3) installed on your personal computer, you can download a python distribution from [Anaconda](https://www.anaconda.com/distribution/), you have to download Anaconda3 (Anaconda with Python 3+), that depends on your operating system.
 Anaconda provides all scientific python stacks (Numpy, Scipy, Matplotlib, **Sympy**, Pandas), specific scientific domain packages such as AstroPy, data science packages, machine learning packages (ScikitLearn) and image processing pacakages (Scikit Image).
 2. [Install Anaconda Python/R Distribution](https://docs.anaconda.com/anaconda/install/) according to your operating system.